bormaxi8080/osint-timeline/DRAFT.md

 As most of email products out there, Unsend also uses Amazon SES under the hood to send emails.
 We provide an open and alternative way to send emails reliably and cheaply with a great dashboard.
 You can also use Unsend manage contacts and send bulk emails(newsletter, product updates etc): https://github.com/unsend-dev/unsend

-Pyeak.
+PyLeak.
 Detect leaked asyncio tasks, threads, and event loop blocking with stack trace in Python.
 Inspired by GoLeak: https://github.com/deepankarm/pyleak

 APKDeepLens is a Python based tool designed to scan Android applications (APK files) for security vulnerabilities.
 It specifically targets the OWASP Top 10 mobile vulnerabilities, providing an easy and efficient way for developers, penetration testers, and security researchers to assess the security posture of Android apps: https://github.com/d78ui98/APKDeepLens

 Webripper Pro is a comprehensive, professional-grade web vulnerability scanner that automates the detection of security flaws in websites.
 It is designed for penetration testers, bug bounty hunters, and security professionals seeking fast, actionable insights into the security posture of web applications: https://github.com/MrpasswordTz/webripper-pro

 AX Framework.
 The Distributed Scanning Framework for Everybody!
-Control Your Infrastructure, Scale Your Scanning—On Your Terms.
+Control Your Infrastructure, Scale Your Scanning-On Your Terms.
 Easily distribute arbitrary binaries and scripts using any of our nine supported cloud providers: https://github.com/attacksurge/ax

 V2RayCollector.
 This project crawls v2ray configs from Telegram channels: https://github.com/mrvcoder/V2rayCollector